A South African Safari to Remember

 It was cold in the morning, around 10°C, and the sun was just rising over the savannah as we drove off in the open-back cruiser for the first time.
 Within minutes of leaving the lodge, we spotted rhinoceros, water buffalo, elephants, giraffes, warthogs and lions, most having a morning feed of vegetation—well, maybe not the lions.
 But what cool temperatures!
 I honestly had to hold my breath to try and stay relaxed as I snapped away with my camera.
 Such views through my viewfinder!
 And this was just the first of 15 3½-hour safaris we had booked.
 We’d be at it seven hours a day, morning and afternoon, for the next eight days!
 No sleeping in or staying up late for us, not when we had the opportunity to go on safari and spend time with such remarkable creatures.
 Kapama took excellent care of us with their friendly staff, amazing food and comfortable rooms—the spa treatments weren’t too bad, either!
 The culture in general is something you need to experience firsthand; it has such a calming effect.

-As I look back now, in the planning stages for our next trip to the African continent in 2018, I realize how fortunate we were to be there among all the wild animals, many of which are in jeopardy of extinction.
+As I look back now, in the planning stages for our next trip to the African continent, I realize how fortunate we were to be there among all the wild animals, many of which are in jeopardy of extinction.
+(Check out these wild animal species you didn’t realize were endangered.)
 On many occasions, we were able to get so close that we could hear them breathing or snoring and, in the case of one leopard we encountered, crunching bones.

 This amazing land on our vast planet truly makes one understand how small we are in relation to the big picture; how, if we could make even one small change in our lives to help the less fortunate, it would make a difference in the world.

 As Canadians travelling to a place that is a world away from our everyday realities, we were treated with respect and shared a feeling of happiness that I can’t really describe.
-We look forward to experiencing the same feeling again in May 2018.
+We look forward to experiencing the same feeling again.

 Thank you, South Africa!